Akashay-Anand/Mastering-JavaScript/00_Basics.md

 - Wrap your code in event listeners like DOMContentLoaded or use modern techniques like async/await to ensure scripts run at the right time

-> Difference between async and defer
+> Difference between async and defer; (both are *Non-Blocking*)
 > 1. **Defer attribute :** it tells the browser to download the script in the background while parsing the HTML content.
 > - script execution is deferred until after the HTML parsing is complete but before the DOMContentLoaded event is fired.
-> -  Use defer when you want to ensure that your script is executed in the order it appears in the document, and you want it to run after the HTML has been parsed but before the DOMContentLoaded event. // [Note03]
+> -  Use defer when you want to ensure that your script is executed in the order it appears in the document, and you want it to run after the HTML has been parsed but before the DOMContentLoaded event. // [Note-04]
 >
 > 2. **Async Attribute :** it tells the browser to download the script in the background while parsing the HTML content,
 > - Scripts with the async attribute are executed as soon as they are downloaded and ready, which means they may not run in the order they appear in the document.

+> **Delay Loading (Lazy Loading) (Non-Blocking):
+> - You can delay the loading of JavaScript files until they are explicitly needed by the user.
+This is known as lazy loading.
+> - use techniques like dynamically creating script elements or using the import() function (for ES6 modules) to load scripts on-demand.

 <br/><br/><br/>
 <hr/>